How Can Fashion Brands Show Up Authentically For Pride?

-Every June, the drill is the same: Brands announce their once-a-year Pride-themed collections replete with rainbow motifs.
-And while they’re often well-intentioned, and aimed at raising awareness about the issues facing the LGBTQIA+ community and funds for organizations like The Trevor Project, the It Gets Better Project, and Phluid Phoundation, they also point at the mass capitalization of Pride month.
+Every year, the drill is the same: Brands announce their once-a-year Pride-themed collections replete with rainbow motifs.
+And while they’re often well-intentioned, and aimed at raising awareness about the issues facing the LGBTQIA+ community and funds for LGBTQIA+ organisations, they also point at the mass capitalisation of Pride month.
 As such, many people in the LGBTQIA+ community feel conflicted about this phenomenon, especially considering the anti-capitalist history of Pride, and think the efforts often overlook the community’s social and political needs beyond June.

+“It's a marketing opportunity for large businesses,” says Eli Erlick, a trans activist, writer, and speaker.
+“And at the same time, there are some really wonderful people, organisations and groups that are trying to change that.”

 Advertisement